Kid Rock Says Trump Is ‘Way Cooler’ Than Obama

 “I don’t care what your politics are.
 I’ve been privileged to be around pretty much all living presidents from Carter up, and I always thought Obama was about the coolest because he’s cool.
 I don’t agree with his politics but he’s very cool.
 Like Trump smoked him, he’s way cooler.”

-Kid Rock has been a Trump supporter throughout the 2016 election, and has been invited to the White House to watch the president sign the Music Modernization Act, which guarantees increased and more efficient royalty payments for singers, songwriters and producers.
+Kid Rock has been a Trump supporter throughout the 2016 election and has been invited to the White House to watch the president sign the Music Modernization Act, which guarantees increased and more efficient royalty payments for singers, songwriters, and producers.

 Watch @KidRock almost knock a lady's drink out of her hand with a shanked chip at the @BassProLegends ???? https://t.co/Mklf6sfs1w pic.twitter.com/y4I0bIeUVi